About Our Teachers

 Franz is a Community Dharma Leader at the Long Beach Meditation Center where his passion to share the teachings of the Buddha springs from the revolution they have created in his own life.
-He spent his younger life studying and practicing Hindu meditation and philosophy, which included several pilgrimages to Bengal, India (where he received tantrick initiation and instruction in the Dakshina Kali tradition), and Vrindavan, India (where he received Vaishnava initiation and Mantra meditation instruction).
-After completing a Bachelor of Arts degree in World Music performance (India/Indonesia), Franz and his wife Adriana started a family in Long Beach where they live today.
-For the past five years Franz has made an in-depth study of traditional Mindfulness Meditation rooted in Theravada Buddhism guided by the teachings of Gil Fronsdal.
+He spent his youth life studying and practicing Hindu meditation and philosophy, which included several pilgrimages to Bengal, India (where he received tantric initiation and instruction in the Dakshina Kali tradition), and Vrindavan, India (where he received Vaishnava initiation and Mantra meditation instruction).
+After completing a Bachelor of Arts degree in World Music performance (India/Indonesia), Franz started a family in Long Beach where he and his sons live today.
+For the past five years Franz has made an in-depth study of Early Buddhist Mindfulness Meditation rooted in Theravada Buddhism guided by the teachings of Gil Fronsdal.

 Community Dharma Leader

 Susy has been practicing Buddhist meditation since 2001.
 Her early years of practice were with the sangha at Deer Park Monastery (Thich Nhat Hanh).
-She began practicing Vipassana / Insight Meditation in 2005.
-She has attended many residential retreats within the Insight Meditation and Zen traditions.
+She began practicing Vipassana/Insight Meditation in 2005.
+She has attended dozens of residential retreats within the Insight Meditation and Zen traditions.
 She has also practiced and done retreat work engaged in a spiritually-oriented painting practice developed by Michele Cassou.

-Susy completed a year-long Mindfulness Facilitator Training at InsightLA with Trudy Goodman, and participates in facilitator trainings with Shinzen Young.
+Susy completed a year-long Mindfulness Facilitator Training at InsightLA with Trudy Goodman, and participates in facilitator training with Shinzen Young.
 Her current teachers are Rob Burbea and Shinzen Young.